 There are very few projects that can be completed by one person or the same team.
 Employees from different areas and expertise have to come together to solve problems or implement new solutions.

 With a crisis such as COVID-19, the collaboration among employees and the team is even more critical.
-The pandemic has affected every business and every facet of the operations, including production, sales, marketing, customer support, etc. This requires cross-functional work and teams from HR, legal, marketing, communication, IC to build a solid strategy to overcome the COVID-19 crisis.
+The pandemic has affected every business and every facet of the operations, including production, sales, marketing, customer support, etc. So, this requires cross-functional work and teams from HR, legal, marketing, communication, IC to build a solid strategy to overcome the COVID-19 crisis.

 Benefits of Cross-Functional Collaboration: